-Land Cover Map 2000 data from CEH is used to map a variety of other agricultural emissions.
-These are distributed evenly across the arable land cover map for the UK:
+Land Cover Map 2000 data from CEH was used to map a variety of other agricultural emissions.
+These were distributed evenly across the arable land cover map for the UK:

-- Emissions of VOCs from agrochemical use; - CO2, emissions from agricultural soils; and

-• Dioxin and Benzo[a]pyrene emissions from agricultural waste burning.
+- Emissions of VOCs from agrochemical use; - CO2, emissions from agricultural soils; and - Dioxin and Benzo[a]pyrene emissions from agricultural waste burning.

-Agriculture stationary combustion has also been mapped using the IDBR employment data and the UK agriculture energy consumption by fuel (ECUK Table 5.1c)22.
+Agriculture stationary combustion was also mapped using the IDBR employment data and the UK agriculture energy consumption by fuel (ECUK Table 5.1c)33.
 The distribution of solid and liquid fuels was made based on the location of smoke control areas and the geographical distribution of gas availability.
-The method used is explained in summary in section 3.2 and further detailed in the supporting document Employment based energy consumption mapping in the UK (Tsagatakis, 2012).
+The method used is explained in summary in section 3.2 and further detailed in the supporting document Employment based energy consumption mapping in the UK (Tsagatakis I., 2015).

-Agricultural off-road emissions are distributed using a combination of arable, pasture and forestry land use data.
-Each of these land cover classes are weighted according to the off-road machinery activity on each land use.
-This used data on the number of hours of use of tractors and other machinery on these land use types, sourced by Ricardo-AEA for improving the UK inventory in this sector.
+Agricultural off-road emissions were distributed using a combination of arable, pasture and forestry land use data.
+Each of these land cover classes were weighted according to the off-road machinery activity on each land use.
+This used data on the number of hours of use of tractors and other machinery on these land use types, sourced by Ricardo for improving the UK inventory in this sector.